 Take a look at my life!
 I’m Kelly, and I run Fearless Homeschool.
-We’ve crammed a lot of lifestyles into our life-on this day in early 2016, we were travelling Australia in our little rainbow caravan.
+We’ve crammed a lot of lifestyles into our life – on this day in early 2016, we were travelling Australia in our little rainbow caravan.
 Read more about us here.

-We don’t have very many typical days!
+We don’t have very many typical days.
 My husband, Daniel, and I both study nursing externally full-time.
 Sometimes we have residential schools or placements, sometimes we have masses of assignments to do, and sometimes we have very little to do.
 We’ve been living in a caravan since May 2015, fitting in travelling between our nursing requirements (and for our nursing requirements, because we can get sent to lots of different places).
 Right now we’re in Cairns, during a heat wave in an already hot and humid tropical summer.
-Therefore we spend far more time that usual inside, worshipping the air-conditioner!
+Therefore we spend far more time than usual inside, worshipping the air-conditioner!

 Today, Daniel’s on work placement on the cardiac ward.
 Gabrielle is 12, Holli and Asha are 10, Rex is 9 and Forrest is 7.
 We’re fairly eclectic homeschoolers.
 While we’re child-led and could be considered unschoolers we have a strong family culture of academic work and challenging ourselves, and enjoy many classical-style resources.
-I call us eclectic classical unschoolers-if you don’t fit into anyone else’s box then make your own!
+I call us eclectic classical unschoolers – if you don’t fit into anyone else’s box then make your own!

 This day is a Monday.
 We start our work week on Mondays, and Mondays are usually our heaviest bookwork day, as the children like to get their work out of the way early and have long weekends.
 Smart kids!